Milos5611/cogent_lab/README.md

 Implemented is delay for typing in case of user type fast so not waist to much HTTP request.
 Delay function will fire every 200ms in case nothing is entered.

-__TEST__ is missing due problem to solve with heroku and not enough time to write some :(

 ## Library used

 On this projct i have used: